rapidaitech/rag-trainer/README.md

 - Chat histories are saved locally and persist across sessions
 - Each project's data is stored in Pinecone with project-specific metadata
 - The app uses GPT-4 for responses and text-embedding-3-small for embeddings
+- Chunk size is fixed at the configured value (default: 1000 characters)
+- Project size information is tracked and displayed after creation